dgrnbrg/spiral/README.md

 try `sync->async-middleware`.
 Or maybe you'd like to use async middleware with your synchronous Ring app: just use `async->sync-middleware`.

+Async Ring also includes a complete set of optimized ports of Ring middleware.
+This port includes a ported test suite, so you can feel comfortable in the logic being executed.

 ### Beauty

 Beauty is a simple concurrent router that lets you reuse your existing Ring routes